6.3.1 aclocal Options

 --warnings=category

-Output warnings falling in category. category can be one of:
+Output warnings falling in category, one of:

 syntax